moderndatacompany/dataos.info/docs/learn/operator_learn_track/access_control/authentication/adding_user_in_azure_ad/index.md

 # Adding users to Azure Active Directory

+In this topic, you will learn how to add a guest user to your Azure Active Directory (Azure AD) tenant.
+Azure AD allows you to invite external users to access specific resources or collaborate on your organization’s services.

 ## Scenario

-You have been tasked with adding a new user to your organisation's Azure Active Directory so that they can access the resources in your organisation.
+You need to invite a guest user to collaborate on a project within your organization.
+To do so, you need to create their account in your Azure Active Directory.
+You will guide the guest user through the process of accepting the invitation and gaining access to your organization's resources.

 ## Prerequisites